tasxatzial/search-engine-trec-fair-ranking-19/README.md

 * Running the project without a GUI.

-No GUI means we should manually write the code that will be executed in the main function of the class gr.csd.uoc.hy463.themis.Themis.
+Write the code that will be executed in the main function of the class gr.csd.uoc.hy463.themis.Themis.
 Then compile the project as specified in the [compile](#Compile) section.
 Finally, switch to the 'trec-search-engine/target' folder and run the project as: